 Connected employees are undeniably happier and more engaged with the business.
-However, recent changes in the way we work such as the development of remote work and digital technologies sometimes lead to feelings of disconnection.
+However, recent changes in the way we work such as the development of remote work and digital technologies sometimes lead to feeling disconnected.
 Experts call this phenomenon: the ‘Great Disconnection’.
-Ironically, tech is also one of the main solutions to foster connectedness within the workspace.
+Ironically, tech is also one of the main solutions to foster connection within the workspace.
 We will discuss how at the end of this article.
 Because employee centricity is now a major topic for managers and HR teams, knowing how to improve connections in the workplace is essential.
-Here are key information and recommendations to help you embrace this topic better.
+Here is the key information and recommendations for promoting connection in the workplace.

 What is workplace connection?
 Definition and examples

 Workplace connection encompasses everything that triggers a feeling of belonging among your workforce.
 What makes them think your company is a good fit for them?
 Why do they want to work there?
 What makes them stay?
 The reasons are endless.
 For instance, they can feel connected to:

 the working model you choose to adopt.